-Changes in laws or regulations governing our operations may adversely affect our business.
+Changes in laws or regulations governing our operations or those of our portfolio companies may adversely affect our business.

-We and our portfolio companies are subject to regulation by laws at the local, state and federal levels.
+We and our portfolio companies are subject to laws and regulation at the local, state and federal levels.
 These laws and regulations, as well as their interpretation, may be changed from time to time.
-Accordingly, any change in these laws or regulations could have a material adverse effect on our business.
+Accordingly, any change in these laws or regulations that govern our operations or those of our portfolio companies could have a material adverse effect on our business, financial condition and results of operations.
 See "Regulation" for more information.